sergeyen7/sergeyen7.github.io/index.md

 # How to use it

-* You can use script free for your trading as you wish - on any exchange with perpetual futures or spot.
+* You can use the script for free for your trading as you wish - on any exchange with perpetual futures or spot.
 My referral link for crypto exchange Hyperliquid:

      [app.hyperliquid.xyz/join/SERGEYEN](https://app.hyperliquid.xyz/join/SERGEYEN).